jasonjoh/simple-survey/README.md

 Let's take a look at what this code does.
 The `PostSurvey` method implements a `POST` method for surveys.
 A client can `POST` a serialized `CreateSurveyRequest` object to the API.
 The method will create the survey in the database.
 It then creates a participant record in the database for each recipient (or reuses an existing record).
 If this succeeds, it returns the survey ID, expiration date/time, and a list of participants to the caller.

 However, this isn't quite complete!
 There are a couple of places marked with `TODO` comments.
 The first one is when the code creates a new record in the participant table.
 The user needs to have a token salt generated.
 The second one is when building the response.
 Each participant needs to have a limited-purpose token generated and added to the response.
-This is to meet the security requirements documented on [dev.outlook.com](https://dev.outlook.com/Actions/security-requirements).
+This is to meet the security requirements documented in the [Outlook Developer Documentation](https://docs.microsoft.com/en-us/outlook/actionable-messages/security-requirements).
 The caller can use these limited-purpose tokens in the action URLs in the actionable message.

 ### Add a TokenGenerator utility class